x-govuk/govuk-eleventy-plugin/docs/get-started/upgrading.md

 ---
-layout: sub-navigation
-order: 11
+order: 5
 title: Upgrading
-description: Guides for upgrading to major releases with breaking changes
+description: Guides for upgrading to major releases with breaking changes.
 ---

 {% for page in collections.upgrading %}